Hurricanes and wildfires are closing schools. How can students get back on track?

 With no power and drinking water scarce, the school district in Asheville, North Carolina, cannot welcome students right now.
 But it is helping in other ways after Hurricane Helene.
 It sent food from its freezers and pantries to emergency shelters.
 Its bus garage donated fuel to help run generators at local nursing homes.
 A high school football field served as a landing zone for helicopters.

-So far, authorities have reported more than 200 deaths associated with the storm across Southeastern states.
+So far, authorities have reported more than 200 deaths associated with the storm across southeastern states.
 And hundreds of people remained unaccounted for.

 Why We Wrote ThisA story focused on